IntroGM/2017/teaching_material/docs/source/advection.rst

    1. Rearrange the discretized equation so that you get an expression for the function value of the next time step
    2. How many boundary conditions do you need?
 What are those?
-   3. Create your python script: Either start one from scratch (possibly copying material from the previous scripts) or use advection_upwind_template.py_ to get yourself going.
+   3. Create your python script: Either start one from scratch using a provided template (advection_upwind_template.py_) or use advection_upwind.py_ where you need to write the missing line within the for loops.
    4. Once your code is working, experiment with different combinations of :math:`\Delta x`, :math:`\Delta t` and :math:`v_x` to see how they affect the solution.

+.. _advection_upwind.py: _static/advection_upwind.py
 .. _advection_upwind_template.py: _static/advection_upwind_template.py

+---
+^^^